cal-cmd/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## Checks-Effects-Interactions (SWC-107)

 `payout()` in `SpaceMiners.sol` subtracts the activeMiner counter before transferring GEMs to miner and portal owners to protect against `Re-entrancy`.

+## Weak Sources of Randomness from Chain (SW-120)

+Using Chainlink's VRF contracts we can randomly pick a portal to be rewarded the fee without the user being able to predict who would get the reward.